CreatorOS/Create-a-prize-pool-on-PoolTogether-using-builder-UI/LEARN.md

 ![](/learn_src/learn_assets/13.png)

-If you refresh the page, you will see we some prize money as well.
+If you refresh the page, you will see now some prize amount DAI generated as well.

 ![](/learn_src/learn_assets/14.png)